TOAST-DOCS/Contact-Center/ko/online-contact-guide-primary-setting.md

 ![](http://static.toastoven.net/prod_contact_center/1.3.1-(2).png)
 ![](http://static.toastoven.net/prod_contact_center/1.3.1-(3).png)

-**①** Payco credit cards, credit cards, bank transfers(provieded only for business members) are able to be registered as payment methods.
+**①** Payco credit cards, credit cards, bank transfers(provided only for business members) are able to be registered as payment methods.
 For particular credit cards and bank transfer service, authentication is need.
-Please keep in mind that debit cards could not be registered as payment methods.
+Please keep in mind that **debit cards could not be registered** as payment methods.

 ## Choose Service, Set Organization/Domain name